Arun-Rocker/ansible-zero-to-hero/Day-04/01-roles.md

 Static files that need to be transferred to managed hosts.

 ### Templates
+Where we will have dynamic files, which we want to change.
 Jinja2 templates that can be rendered and transferred to managed hosts.

 ### Vars